 What is VA Disability?

-The Veterans Administration provides monthly, tax-free compensation to former service men and women who were injured or suffer from a chronic disability related to their time in service, or who had an existing condition made worse by their duty.
-Veterans may qualify for benefits for physical or mental conditions that developed during or after their service.
-Physical injuries during service are common, as are mental conditions brought on by active duty, including post-traumatic stress disorder.
-Chronic conditions and pre-existing conditions that are made worse by your service are also covered by VA disability in some situations when the connection to your service is established.
+The Veterans Administration provides monthly, tax-free compensation to former U.S. military service members injured or suffering from a chronic disability related to their time in service, or whose pre-existing condition their duties exacerbated.
+Veterans may qualify for benefits stemming from physical or mental conditions developed during or after their service.
+Physical injuries during service are common, as are mental conditions brought on by the rigors of active duty, including post-traumatic stress disorder.
+Chronic conditions and pre-existing conditions made worse by your military service are also covered by VA disability in some situations where the connection to your time in service is established.

 How Does the VA Define Disability and Determine my Disability Rating?